This blog was updated on July 6, 2021

 Canada’s electricity mix is quite clean, it’s actually one of the best countries in the world to drive an EV.
 Using electricity to power an EV in Canada can reduce greenhouse gas emissions by 60- 90% per vehicle.
 Even factoring in the full scope of emissions that occur in both electricity supply and vehicle manufacturing, studies show that EVs and plug in hybrids produce much fewer overall emissions than gas-powered cars, particularly in Canada.
 With Canada moving to ban coal in all provinces by 2030 (Ontario has already banned coal!) this footprint will only get lower and lower over time.

 Most EV batteries are lithium-based, and do in fact take more energy to manufacture than gas-powered cars.
 In spite of this, they still produce far fewer polluting emissions over their lifetimes, making them a very real choice for reducing your carbon footprint.

 Depending on weather and operating conditions, lithium-based batteries eventually lose the ability to hold enough of a charge to power a car (usually 12-15 years).
-The good news is that these batteries can actually be reused to fill other needs.
-For example, auto companies like Nissan and GM are making arrangements to use batteries recovered from EVs for home energy systems.
+The good news is that these batteries can actually be reused to fill other needs, such as home energy systems, or back up storage for renewable energy.
 You can find more info about the specifics of EV battery recycling here.
 Battery technology is one of the most quickly evolving areas of renewable technology, so we expect to see more innovation in the near future.

 What if I have more questions that aren’t answered here?

 Lucky for you, there is a growing body of research on the ins and outs of electric vehicles.
-We suggest starting at Plug n Drive’s website for some helpful Ontario-based information.
+We suggest starting at Plug n Drive’s website for some helpful Ontario-based information, or the CAA website for Canada-wide information.
 If you live near Toronto, or are planning to be in the area, you can even test drive an EV at the Electric Vehicle Discovery Centre.